 Buchanich is completing an investigation into whether cases of polycythemia vera, a rare blood disorder, are clustered near an area in Eastern Pennsylvania that is home to several brownfields.

 She received her doctorate from the University of Pittsburgh.

-Professor of Epidemiology at the University of Pittsburgh Graduate School of Public Health
+Professor of epidemiology at the University of Pittsburgh Graduate School of Public Health

-Evelyn Talbott has more than 25 years of experience in environmental epidemiology and is the primary advisor for over 70 masters and doctoral students.
+Talbott has more than 25 years of experience in environmental epidemiology and is the primary advisor for over 70 masters and doctoral students.
 Her primary research interests include environmental epidemiology and cardiovascular risk factors in women.

 Recently, Talbott has been working in the area of environmental public health, tracking and linking health outcomes to measurable environmental risk factors, which include childhood lead poisoning, cardiopulmonary outcomes and the study of cancer clusters.
 Talbott worked with the Pennsylvania Health Department to conduct health studies about environmental exposures.